iHRIS/iHRIS/docs/user/people.md

 ● Dependent’s Gender (select from dropdown menu)

-**Leave Information**

-**Performance Evaluation**

-**Education**

-**Emergency**

-**Disciplinary**

-**In service Training**

-**Training Details**

-● Click the plus sign if you want to enter training information, then type in the training title in the space that appears.
-● Indicate the category of the training by selecting an option from the dropdown.

- ■ Academic (less than Grade 12 education level)
- ■ Administrative
- ■ Health Professional)

-● Add additional training by clicking the plus sign - see tips on adding multiple entries for one field/section under “Tips for adding information”.
-Attachment – search your computer to add a document as an attachment to the record (add possible reasons or examples of attachments)

-6. When you are done making changes, click the "Save" button at the top of the right sidebar.
-If you have not entered all of the required fields indicated with a red asterisk, you will not be able to save the record.
-Review the form by scrolling to determine which required fields still need to be completed.
-You can leave your changes without saving them by clicking the "Cancel" button in the top of the right sidebar.

-**Generate ID**

-**Generate CV**

 ## Supplemental Employee Information
 There is supplemental information about an employee that can be added to a Person record after it has been created, but it is not accessible when you are in edit mode (making changes after clicking "Edit" at the top of a record).
 If you are in edit mode you should Save or Cancel.
 Then you will see the record again and can view the additional information.